(01) Ain Capital: Bourg-en-Bresse.

 (14) Calvados Capital: Caen.
 DIRE!
 DIRE!
 DIRE news: all of the parish and civil records and the ten-year indices and annual indices have just been put online BUT there is a charge to see them.
 It is not much, but it still is there and we consider this to be very bad form.
 The site has left some interesting pictures of the Normandy invasion free to view.

 (15) Cantal Capital: Aurillac.
-Online: parish and civil registers, ten-year indices, censuses, alphabetic indices to military enlistments, photographs, AND notarial records and Holocaust records that relate to Cantal!
+Online: parish and civil registers, ten-year indices, censuses, alphabetic indices to military recruitment lists and the lists as well, photographs, and notarial records and Holocaust records that relate to Cantal.
 In 2010, the website won a prize for the way it is possible for users to index collaboratively the civil registrations.

 (17) Charente-Maritime Capital: La Rochelle.
 Online: parish, Protestant and civil registers; post cards; photographs of the Second World War; Notarial records of Jonzac.
 Getting better every day!